 - Rainer Maria Rilke's mother, in mourning after losing a baby daughter after a week of life, dressed him in dresses throughout his early childhood.

-- It gets to the point that no one in-universe or out knows the actual genders of the duo.
+- Black Lagoon: Hansel and Gretel were raised to role-play whatever sick scenarios their owner created for them and as the result learned to "switch" gender at will, becoming a dual Creepy Crossdresser.
+It gets to the point that no one in-universe or out knows the actual genders of the duo.
 Rock might know, but he might also have been too squicked out by what was happening to really think about it.

 - Hetalia: Axis Powers: Hungary grows up living as a boy, then identifying as a female as she grew up — the trick is that, as a child, she thought she really was a boy and thought that "we all get one when we get older anyway".

 - The Changelings: A brother and sister are raised as the opposite gender.
 They go on to careers at court in those roles, but eventually switch to match their birth genders.

 - CSI: The Freudian Excuse of a Serial Killer is revealed to be a gender identity issue: His father raised him as a boy, his mother as a girl.

 - Saving Hope: The team is working on gender-reassignment surgery for a transman but have to stop due to a new medical issue that they can't quite figure out.
 It turns out the patient was born intersex and, while the doctors advised waiting to see which gender the child identified with before performing surgery, the mother decided to make the child female.
 This is a huge source of guilt later when it turns out that mom made the "wrong" choice when her daughter decides that she'd rather be male.